 Interdisciplinary Studies: Administers the Bachelor of Interdisciplinary Studies Program.
 Designs, implements, and evaluates degree program policies, procedures, and requirements under the auspices of the Office of the Provost.
 Members: the coordinator and faculty representing each of the five colleges of instruction.

 Interfaith Campus Ministry: Meets one time per semester of each academic year with representatives from the various campus ministries to foster unity, integrity, and respect among groups, to receive reports of their activities, and to assist in resolving problems pertaining to scheduling, facilities, and programming.
-Membership is open to appointed or designated representatives of any Christian group or faith community working on the West Liberty University campus.
+Membership is open to appointed or designated representatives of any Christian group or faith community working on the WLU campus.

 Internationalization: Provides leadership for increasing opportunities for students to expand their knowledge of global issues on campus and abroad.
 Membership includes the Provost or designee, faculty, staff, and students.

 Multicultural Education and Diversity: The Multicultural Education and Diversity Committee is a campus and community-wide committee which provides leadership and development in the areas of multicultural education and diversity.
 The committee includes faculty representatives from the five colleges appointed by the Deans, and the Office of Admissions.
 In addition, the following individuals serve on the committee: two students, the Chair of the Faculty Development Committee, the CAEP coordinator, and the Dean of Students or designee.

 Protection of Human Subjects: Establishes and maintains guiding principles which will elicit the highest professional standards in dealing with experimental human subjects in order to provide assurances that proper standards are met and procedures do not infringe upon the safety, health, and welfare of subjects at risk.
 Members: Chair, Dean, College of Sciences, and four faculty members representing the other colleges, appointed by the respective college dean.